jovotech/jovo-framework/docs/README.md

 # Getting Started

-Learn how to build your first project with Jovo `v4`, the framework that lets you create powerful conversational apps that work across voice and chat platforms like Alexa, Google Assistant, Facebook Messenger, the web, and more.
+Learn how to build your first project with Jovo `v4`, the framework that lets you create powerful conversational apps that work across voice and chat platforms like Amazon's Alexa, Google Assistant, Facebook Messenger, the web, and more.

 ## Introduction